ARTICLE

 Advantages

-• Employees have some shorter, 8-hour shifts mixed in with their longer, 12-hour shifts, which can help alleviate some issues of stress and exhaustion.
+• Employees work shorter, 8-hour shifts in addition to their longer, 12-hour shifts, which can help alleviate some issues of stress and exhaustion.

-• This type of rotation prevents staff from having to work more than two consecutive night shifts during a single cycle.
+• This rotation type prevents staff from working more than two consecutive night shifts during a single cycle.

 Disadvantages